A Helen Keller quote

 About Helen Keller

-Helen Keller (1880–1968) was an American author, lecturer, and activist who became a global symbol of determination and courage.
+Helen Keller, who was born in 1880 and died in 1968, was an American author, lecturer, and activist who became a global symbol of determination and courage.
 At 19 months old, she lost her sight and hearing due to illness.
 With the help of her teacher Anne Sullivan, she learned to communicate and eventually graduated from college — becoming the first deafblind person in the United States to do so.

 Keller’s life was a powerful testament to resilience and hope.
 She campaigned for disability rights, women’s suffrage, and social justice, using her platform to advocate for those whose voices were often ignored.
 Her writing and public speaking inspired millions around the world.